 Having Promotional Materials

-Don’t just be online though, put some footwork in when it comes to local advertising.
 People still like the personal feel of a business card in their hand, or the colorful photos they find in a brochure.
+This is why you shouldn’t just be online and need to put some footwork in when it comes to local advertising.
 You could even mail out postcards, yes in the postal mail service, with a discount coupon or advertising a new service.
+This can be sent out along with the product catalog that you can have printed from a company such as Printivity.

 While the internet gives you a wider advantage, and allows your business to be more green, good old fashioned advertising still has its place.
 You don’t need to pay to put your name in a phone book, but an ad in the local paper may still have some standing.